RiccardoMearini/UrmaDealGenie/README.md

 # Urma-Gurd's 3Commas Deal Genie
-This is simple function that runs every few minutes, and updates configured 3Commas deals to change the Take Profit % (TP) based on sets of rules.
+This is a simple function that runs every few minutes, and updates configured 3Commas deals to change the Take Profit % (TP) based on sets of rules.
 It can be run as a cloud hosted Amazon Web Services (AWS) Lambda Function (preferred!), a standalone console application or a Docker container.

 Typically Urma Deal Genie is used to automatically increase TP% as your bot deals buy more safety orders, so that they take advantage of the extra volume and volatility to make more profit.
 This strategy works really well with the [Urma DCA bot settings](docs/UrmaBotSettings.md) which scale volume at a high rate over a small number of safety orders.